 For generality, we allow US to prune from \mathbf{X}n all of the points that are not in a set, C, which can be defined many different ways, including $C \coloneqq F$ (as in our previous example).
 Our only requirement is that $F \cap H \subseteq C \subseteq G$.
 In order to compute US, we must compute a value, which is the probability that a sample from the sampling distribution will be in C. In general, C should be chosen to be as small as possible while still ensuring that both 1) $F \cap H \subseteq C \subseteq G$ (so that informative samples are not discarded) and 2) c can be computed.
-Ideally, we would select $C = F \cap H$, however in some cases c cannot be computed for this value of C. For example, in our later experiments we consider a problem where c and c are not known, but c is, and so we can compute c using c and c but not c are c is c and c where c is c in c in
+Ideally, we would select $C = F \cap H$, however in some cases c cannot be computed for this value of C. For example, in our later experiments we consider a problem where c and c are not known, but c is, and so we can compute c using c and c but not c are c but not c and c but not c are c but not c and c but not c are c but not c and c but not c are c but not c and c but not c bu